FAQs

 A.

 There are no upfront costs.
-Churches/ministries pay VMA a flat monthly rate (not an hourly rate).
-Bills are sent via email in the middle of the month and are due at the end of the month.
-For example, if a contract starts in March, the first payment is due March 31.
+Churches/ministries pay VMA a flat monthly value-based rate or an hourly rate (billed monthly for a set amount of hours).
+Our flat hourly administrative services rate is $30 an hour.
+Our bookkeeping rate is monthly and starts at $250 a month.
+We also offer special rates to church plants (under 3 years old), small churches (under 100), mission organizations, organizational partners, veteran leaders, and bulk clients (over 50 hours a month).
+Bills are sent via email in the middle of the month and are due at the middle of the month.
+For example, if a contract starts in March, the first payment is due March 15.
 VMA does have a startup fee.
 The startup fee is due with the first month’s payment, not in advance.
-The startup fee is reduced for church plants and churches under 150 in average worship attendance.

 Q?